Orange-Cyberdefense/awesome-industrial-protocols/README.md

 ### Tools
 - [KillerBee](https://github.com/riverloopsec/killerbee) - IEEE 802.15.4/ZigBee Security Research Toolkit
 - [Mirage](https://github.com/RCayre/mirage) - Framework dedicated to the security analysis of wireless communications

+> Although the resources added to this page are always manually checked, not all resources linked here (especially tools) have been tested.
+Please remain careful when using them and don't run untrusted code on your installation.

 **awesome-industrial-protocols** is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/). **Turn/IP** is